nuuuwan/news_lk3_data/README.md

 *2024-04-24 07:42:00* · [`adaderanalk`](https://www.adaderana.lk/news/98802/puttalam-quazi-court-judge-arrested-on-bribery-charge) · `en`

-The Puttalam Quazi Court Judge has been arrested by Bribery Commission officers while accepting a bribe of Rs.
+The Puttalam Quazi Court Judge has been arrested by Bribery Commission officers while allegedly soliciting a bribe of Rs.
 5,000.

 He has been remanded until 06 May after being produced before the Puttalam Magistrate’s Court, the Commission to Investigate Allegations of Bribery or Corruption (CIABOC) said.

 ◼️